-If the PI believes their results are newsworthy or of interest to a broader community, the PI should contact the ALMA Education and Public Outreach (EPO) team to develop materials for presentation to the media and the public (e.g., press releases), including support in the preparation of visuals, if relevant.
+If a PI believes their results are newsworthy or of interest to a broader community, the PI should contact the ALMA Education and Public Outreach (EPO) team to develop materials for presentation to the media and the public (e.g., press releases), including support in the preparation of visuals, if relevant.
 EPO may ask for cooperation on the scientific content and for the PI to be available for possible interviews.
 The e-mail address for the ALMA EPO team is alma-iepot@alma.cl.

-Appendix A ALMA Cycle 8 2021 Capabilities
+Appendix A ALMA Cycle 9 Capabilities

-This appendix describes the characteristics and capabilities of the ALMA Observatory offered for the Cycle 8 2021 observing season.
+This appendix describes the characteristics and capabilities of ALMA offered for Cycle 9.
 All submitted proposals must be compliant with these capabilities or they will be judged as infeasible.
-Where possible, the ALMA OT has validation checks to warn or prevent entering unallowed values.
+Where possible, the ALMA OT has validation checks to warn the user or to prevent the user from entering unallowed values.